 Christy provides telehealth and in-person services in our Fargo location.
 Call 1-701-419-8779 to make an appointment.

-Featuring Christy Wilkie, Therapist, Dakota Family Services
+Featuring Christy Wilkie, LCSW, Dakota Family Services

 Tim Unsinn: